betcode-org/flumine/docs/performance.md

 Backtesting is CPU bound so can therefore be improved through the use of multiprocessing, threading offers no improvement due to the limitations of the GIL.

-The example code below will:
+The multiprocessing example code below will:

 - run a process per core
 - each `run_process` will process 8 markets at a time (prevents memory leaks)
-- will wait for result before completing
+- will wait for all results before completing

 ```python
 import os